 Participation in Arizona's delegate selection process is open to all voters who wish to participate as Democrats.
 Only registered Democrats are allowed to participate in the primary.

-Tuesday 22 March 2016: 75 of 85 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in today's Arizona Presidential Primary.
+Tuesday 22 March 2016 (presumably): 75 of 85 delegates to the Democratic National Convention are pledged to presidential contenders based on the results of the voting in today's Arizona Presidential Primary.
 A mandatory 15 percent threshold is required in order for a presidential contender to be allocated National Convention delegates at either the congressional district or statewide level.
 How the Democratic Proportional Delegate Allocation Math works.

 National Convention Pledged PLEO and At-Large delegates are elected according to the results of the primary.